Django Beefree SDK Demo

 • Django (server): securely requests a token from loginV2 using BEE_CLIENT_ID and BEE_CLIENT_SECRET and returns the full JSON to the browser.

-• Browser (client): loads Beefree SDK via a script, initializes it with the server‑provided token, and mounts the editor in a container div.
+• Browser (client): loads Beefree SDK via npm package, initializes it with the server‑provided token, and mounts the editor in a container div.

 This project provides: